Aller au contenu

 Risk of torsade de pointes

-QT interval measured from beginning of QRS to end of T wave in DII or V5; QTc (corrected for HR) by Bazett's formula: QTc = QT / √RR (seconds); normal QTc: male <440 ms, female 450 ms (male) or >470 ms (female) - risk of torsade de pointes if QTc >500 ms; causes: drugs (IA/III antiarrhythmics, antipsychotics, domperidone, azithromycin, methadone, hydroxychloroquine), hypokalemia (flattened T-wave + prominent U-wave), hypomagnesemia, hypocalcemia (ST prolongation), congenital long QT (Romano-Ward, Jervell-Lange-Nielsen); hyperkalemia: sharp, symmetrical T waves (K⁺ 6-7 mmol/L) → PR widening + QRS → sine wave + standstill (K⁺ >8-9 mmol/L) QTc >500 ms: discontinue or substitute responsible drug + correct electrolytes (target K⁺ >4.0 mmol/L, Mg²⁺ >0.8 mmol/L); torsade de pointes: magnesium sulfate IV 2 g in 5-10 min + temporary pacemaker (isuprel or pacemaker to accelerate HR → QT shortening); threatening hyperkalemia (widened QRS + sine wave): calcium gluconate IV 1 g in 2-3 min (membrane stabilization) + bicarbonate + glucose-insulin + kayexalate or patiromer + dialysis if ARF; monitor QTc before and after introduction of any QT-prolonging drug (riskQT.com - complete list)
+QT interval measured from the beginning of QRS to the end of the T wave in lead II or V5; QTc (heart rate corrected) using Bazett's formula: QTc = QT / √RR (seconds); normal QTc: male <440 ms, female 450 ms (male) or >470 ms (female) — risk of torsades de pointes if QTc >500 ms; causes: medications (Class IA/III antiarrhythmics, antipsychotics, domperidone, azithromycin, methadone, hydroxychloroquine), hypokalemia (flattened T wave + prominent U wave), hypomagnesemia, hypocalcemia (prolonged ST segment), congenital long QT syndrome (Romano-Ward, Jervell-Lange-Nielsen); hyperkalemia: peaked, symmetric T waves (K⁺ 6–7 mmol/L) → prolonged PR + QRS → sine wave + arrest (K⁺ >8–9 mmol/L) QTc >500 ms: stop or substitute the responsible medication + correct electrolytes (target K⁺ >4.0 mmol/L, Mg²⁺ >0.8 mmol/L); torsades de pointes: IV magnesium sulfate 2 g in 5–10 min + temporary pacemaker (isoproterenol or pacemaker to increase HR → shorten QT); concerning hyperkalemia (widened QRS + sine wave): IV calcium gluconate 1 g in 2–3 min (membrane stabilization) + bicarbonate + glucose-insulin + Kayexalate or patiromer + dialysis if ARF; monitor QTc before and after introducing any QT-prolonging medication (riskQT.com — complete list)

-ℹ️ Visit Wolff-Parkinson-White (WPW) syndrome is a congenital conduction anomaly characterized by the presence of an atrioventricular accessory pathway (Kent's bundle) which short-circuits the AV node → early ventricular pre-excitation.
-On ECG: short PR interval (<120 ms) + onde delta (montée lente et élargie du début qrs) qrs élargi ≥120 ms anomalies secondaires de repolarisation (onde t discordante). le wpw prédispose aux tachycardies par réentrée (avrt — 80 % fins si conduction orthodromique, larges antidromique) et, en cas fa associée, à une rapide antérograde la voie accessoire (fa pré-excitée) → risque ventricular fibrillation and sudden death.
-Pre-excited AF on WPW (irregular short RR + polymorphic wide QRS) is a life-threatening emergency - formal contraindication to AV node-braking drugs (adenosine, digoxin, verapamil, diltiazem) → immediate electrical cardioversion.
-Definitive treatment: catheter ablation of the accessory pathway (successful >95 %).
+ℹ️ Visit Wolff-Parkinson-White (WPW) syndrome is a congenital conduction anomaly characterized by the presence of an atrioventricular accessory pathway (bundle of Kent) that bypasses the AV node → early ventricular pre-excitation.
+On ECG: short PR interval (<120 ms) + delta wave (slow and slurred upstroke at the beginning of the QRS) + widened QRS ≥120 ms + secondary repolarization abnormalities (discordant T wave).
+WPW predisposes to reentrant tachycardias (AVRT — 80 % — narrow QRS if orthodromic conduction, wide QRS if antidromic) and, in case of associated AFib, to rapid antegrade conduction through the accessory pathway (pre-excited AFib) → risk of ventricular fibrillation and sudden death.
+Pre-excited AFib on WPW (short irregular R-Rs + polymorphic wide QRSs) is a life-threatening emergency—an absolute contraindication for AV node blocking drugs (adenosine, digoxin, verapamil, diltiazem) → immediate electrical cardioversion.
+Definitive treatment: catheter ablation of the accessory pathway (success >95 %).

 Emergency — ECG abnormalities requiring immediate intervention

-Dial 911 immediately if an ECG shows any of the following abnormalities in a compatible clinical context: ST elevation in ≥2 contiguous leads (STEMI - reperfusion within 90 min); ; Complete BAV with severe bradycardia (<30-40 bpm) or hemodynamic instability (hypotension, syncope); ; sustained ventricular tachycardia (wide QRS ≥120 ms, regular, >100 bpm, >30 sec) or ventricular fibrillation (chaotic pattern with no identifiable complexes) → immediate defibrillation ; FA pre-excited on WPW (irregular short RR + polymorphic wide QRS) → urgent electrical cardioversion ; sinusoidal wave (severe hyperkalemia - risk of asystole).
+Dial 911 immediately if an ECG shows any of the following abnormalities in a compatible clinical context: ST-segment depression in ≥2 contiguous leads (STEMI - reperfusion within 90 min); ; Complete AV block with severe bradycardia (<30–40 bpm) or hemodynamic instability (hypotension, syncope); ; sustained ventricular tachycardia (QRS wide ≥120 ms, regular, >100 bpm, >30 sec) or ventricular fibrillation (chaotic pattern with no identifiable complexes) → immediate defibrillation ; Atrial Flutter with pre-excitation on WPW (irregular short RR + polymorphic wide QRS) → urgent electrical cardioversion ; sinusoidal wave (severe hyperkalemia - risk of asystole).

-A normal ECG in the context of chest pain does not rule out SCA - repeat ECG at 15-30 min and measure troponin hs.
+A normal ECG in the context of chest pain does not exclude a SCA - repeat ECG at 15-30 min and measure troponin hs.

 Consult at Clinique Omicron

-Clinique Omicron offers the production and interpretation of 12-lead ECGs for preventive assessment, pre-operative assessment, chronic disease monitoring and cardiovascular symptom evaluation.
-Results are interpreted by physicians and transmitted rapidly.
-In the event of abnormalities requiring specialized follow-up, a cardiology referral is organized.
-Consultations are available at our points of service in Quebec and via telemedicine for follow-up.
+Clinique Omicron offers the performance and interpretation of 12-lead ECGs as part of preventive assessments, pre-operative assessments, chronic disease monitoring, and cardiovascular symptom evaluation.
+Results are interpreted by physicians and transmitted promptly.
+In case of an abnormality requiring specialized follow-up, a referral to cardiology is organized.
+Consultations are available at our service points in Quebec and via telemedicine for follow-up.
 To book an appointment, visit cliniqueomicron.ca.

-The contents of this page are provided for information purposes only and do not replace the advice of a qualified healthcare professional.
+The content of this page is provided for informational purposes only and does not substitute for the advice of a qualified healthcare professional.
 Any acute cardiac symptoms (chest pain, palpitations, syncope) require immediate medical evaluation.

 Omicron Clinic